 There are so many wonderful benefits of babywearing.
 From supporting baby’s natural posture to reducing infant crying, strengthening the bond between baby and her caregivers and more, using a baby carrier is a win-win for you and your baby, emotionally, cognitively and physically.

 But if you’ve never used a baby carrier, everything is new and unknown.
-What kind of baby carrier should you use?
+What kind of ergonomic baby carrier should you use?
 When can you start using a baby carrier?
+Is a baby carrier safe for newborns?
 What about baby carrier safety and hip dysplasia?

 Here are the basic things you need to know about using a baby carrier.